dynexcoin/Dynex/README.md

 For more information, read our [TuringX White Paper](https://github.com/TuringXplatform/TuringX-Whitepaper)

 ## The TuringX mainnet is live!
-We are working hard on releasing all repositories.
-In the meantime you can connect to the mainnet by using our pre-compiled releases:
+Starting from September 16th 2022, the TuringX mainnet has been live.
+We are working hard on releasing all repositories, in the meantime you can connect to the mainnet by using our pre-compiled releases:

 You need to have the [Boost library](https://www.boost.org) (Version 1.74.0) installed:
 ```